Introduction to individual agreements

 The following is a list of possible items for inclusion in negotiations for individual agreements.

-An employee should not agree to a term in an individual agreement that excludes or modifies NES or (1) A standard set of working conditions, including pay rates, for a particular industry.
-(2) A court decision that a party receive compensation, such as an award of damages to compensate them for physical injuries. conditions without first obtaining legal advice (see ‘National Employment Standards’, above).
+An employee should not agree to a term in an individual agreement that excludes or modifies National Employment Standards (NES) or award conditions without first obtaining legal advice (see ‘National Employment Standards’).

 2 Overtime rates